 Duties include taking carers to events and providing transport for other volunteers who have difficulty travelling.
 We also have a 15-seater minibus which is used for carers trips and activities.

-Blackpool Carers Centre have a variety of different events and activities throughout the year which require the help of volunteers, from bag packing and coffee mornings, to the glitz and glamour of our annual ball.
+Blackpool Carers have a variety of different events and activities throughout the year which require the help of volunteers, from bag packing and coffee mornings, to the glitz and glamour of our annual ball.

 Activities include helping with street collections, packing bags for shoppers at supermarkets, running raffles and raising awareness at organised events.
 You may wish to hold your own event or initiative to raise funds or help raise awareness of our service.